mek0124/autoupdate_languages2/README.md

 create_lang_list_file()
 ```

-To use the python package as an api call to get the list of known programming languages (click to expand)
+To use the python package as an api call to get the list of known programming languages

 > Be careful with how often you query this as this does a fresh webscrape on each query.
 > It is best to use the `.generate_file(file_path)` method to generate the file one time